glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 will update the 'protocolDepositValue' of the corresponding farm to be equal to the 'updatedProtocolDepositValue', overwriting the previous value.
 The 'assetsRequired' value is left unchanged.

-Then the cgpLeftovers must be compressed down by a factor of 2.08.
-Before that happens, any keys for cgpLeftovers that are strictly smaller than 97 will be removed.

 Then, all keys that are equal to or less than 97 in the cgpLeftovers array will be removed.
 After that, all keys in the cgpLeftovers array will be reduced by